 - (A) Remembering the Individual Retirement Account ("IRA") basics - 1.
 Governed by Section 408 of the Internal Revenue Code of 1986, as amended (the "Code") - 2.
 Maximum contribution is \$5000 - 3.
 Catch-up contribution if age 50 or more is \$1000 - 4.
 Deduction for contribution to IRA is allowed under Section 219 of Code, subject to income and participation under employer retirement plans - 5.
 Deductions are eliminated when joint return adjusted gross income is \$109,000 or single is \$65,000 - 6.
 Amounts earned in IRA are not taxed until distributions - 7.
-Any non-deductible after tax contributions received by taxpayer is tax free.
+Any non-deductible after tax contributions received by taxpayer are tax free.
 However, if taxpayer receives both deductible and non-deductible then each distribution is prorated - 8.
 At required beginning date ("RBD") minimum required distributions ("MRD") must be made and consequently taxed to the participant or beneficiary

 Bob is a single man with annual adjusted gross income of \$50,000.
 He can contribute \$5,000 to an IRA.
-Assume he continues to qualify and contributes the maximum amount until he reaches his RBD of 70 $\frac{1}{2}$ and the value of his IRA at the RBD is \$300.000.
-At his RBD based on the uniform lifetime table he will be required to receive the MRD of \$300,000/ 27.4 =10,948 for which he will be taxed at his current tax rate.
+Assume he continues to qualify and contributes the maximum amount until he reaches his RBD of 70 1/2 and the value of his IRA at the RBD is \$300,000.
+At his RBD based on the uniform lifetime table he will be required to receive the MRD of \$300,000/27.4 (4-5% between age 71 and 80 and 6% between age 81-90) for which he will be taxed at his current tax rate.
 Assume his bracket is 25%.
 He will pay \$2,737 in taxes and have a net benefit of \$8,211.
 This calculation continues until his death at which time his beneficiaries will be required to take the MRD and also be taxed on those amounts.

-- (B) Remembering the Roth IRA basics - 1.
-Governed by Section 408A of the Code - 2.
+(B) Remembering the Roth IRA basics

+- 1. Governed by Section 408A of the Code - 2.
 Maximum contribution is \$5,000 - 3.
-Catch-up contribution if age 50 or more is \$1,000 - 4.
-Deduction for contribution to Roth IRA is not allowed - 5.
-Contributions eliminated after adjusted gross joint return income of \$176,000 or single return income of \$120,000 - 6.
-No minimum required distributions during lifetime of owner - 7.
+Can contribute after age 701⁄2 - 4.
+Catch-up contribution if age 50 or more is \$1,000 - 5.
+Deduction for contribution to Roth IRA is not allowed - 6.
+Contributions eliminated after adjusted gross joint return income of \$176,000 or single return income of \$120,000 - 7.
+No minimum required distributions during lifetime of owner - 8.
 Amounts earned and distributions (a "Qualified Distribution") from Roth IRAs are NEVER taxed, assuming that the following distribution time periods are met.
 Note that the 10% penalty can apply if distributions are made prior to the following time periods:

-- (a) A Qualified Distribution can not be made before 5 years after date of contributions - (b) A Qualified Distribution must be made either - (i) to the participant after age 59 $\frac{1}{2}$; - (ii) to a beneficiary as a result of death; - (iii) to a participant as a result of disability; or - (iv) to a participant who is a qualified first time homebuyer

-Bob. in example above. makes same contributions but receives no deduction.
+- (a) A Qualified Distribution can not be made before 5 years after date of contributions - (b) A Qualified Distribution must be made either - (i) to the participant after age 59 1⁄2; - (ii) to a beneficiary as a result of death; - (iii) to a participant as a result of disability; - (iv) to a participant who is a qualified first time homebuyer example above. makes Bob. in same contributions but receives no deduction.
 As long as he meets the 5 year requirement and the 59 1/2 age he can take any money out with no tax.
 Thus if he wants the same \$10,948 he would have the full benefit of that money.
 Assuming the tax rates and earnings rates are the same at the time the funds were placed in the Roth IRA and distributed from the Roth IRA the net result (because no deduction was allowed for the contribution to the Roth IRA) would be the same as the traditional IRA.